• Blog

 Period cravings: What do they mean?

-Common period cravings
+Are period cravings real?

 Craving chocolate during your period

-According to a 2014 paper published in Frontiers in Psychology, women in the U.S. are twice as likely to crave chocolate compared to men, which is likely due to menstruation.2 Women tend to crave chocolate more intensely and more frequently about four days prior to the onset of their period.2 Researchers have studied whether hormone fluctuations, nutritional deficits, certain ingredients in chocolate and/or cultural and psychological factors play a role in craving chocolate, but there is little evidence to prove that chocolate cravings are a result of physiological or biomedical causes.2
+According to a 2014 paper published in Frontiers in Psychology, “Women in the U.S. are twice as likely to experience cravings for chocolate as compared to men.”3 They tend to crave chocolate more intensely and more frequently about four days prior to the onset of their period.3 Researchers have determined that hormone fluctuations, nutritional deficits or certain ingredients in chocolate don’t factor into why we sometimes crave it.3 However, cultural and psychosocial factors do seem to play a role!3

 Craving pizza during your period

 Many folks crave carbs in the days prior to and while on their period, which may be why your local pizza parlor can almost predict when you will make your next midnight order.
-This may be due to some people having a serotonin deficiency that could contribute to PMS symptoms.4 (Some folks are prescribed selective serotonin reuptake inhibitors – SSRIs – by their healthcare providers to relieve symptoms of PMS.)4
+This may be due to some people having a serotonin deficiency that could contribute to PMS symptoms.4 (Some folks are prescribed selective serotonin reuptake inhibitors – SSRIs – by their healthcare professionals to relieve symptoms of PMS.)4

 Craving sodium during your period